ukparliament/weeknotes.data-search/2018/38/index.md

 No baby news this week although, after some time away, [Chris](https://twitter.com/chrisalcockdev) has returned to us.
 Welcome back Chris.

 And Jamie has joined our Liz's team as a new data analyst.
 There is almost no data we can't analyse now.
 Welcome aboard Jamie.

+### Aidan's truly terrible week (slight return)

+[Aidan](https://twitter.com/aidan_morgan) has left the Data and Search team to plough a new delivery management furrow in development land.
+So we have a (relatively new) arrival in the shape of [Paul](https://twitter.com/paulwakely).
+Following in [Aidan's footsteps](/weeknotes.data-search/12/#aidans-truly-terrible-week), Paul has had a truly terrible week.

+He continued meeting his new colleagues, trying to understand everything they are working on.
+He met with Rosie Hatton to talk about how the Data Strategy aligns with the wider Digital Strategy.
+He discussed some PowerBI needs with Frederico Maia, the Head of HR Shared Services.
+He spent a lot of time reading strategy documents and Restoration and Renewal slides.
+Paul used to work for the BBC so uses the word 'deck' here.
+He attended an all-day course on preparing business cases.
+A whole actual day.
+And then he had two of his front teeth pulled out.
+Poor lad.

 ### Capability